Michael Nadli

 Statements in Debates

-Thank you, Mr. Speaker.
-I think that was a 360.
-Would the Minister agree to work with the Department of Municipal and Community Affairs, municipalities, and other departments as required to find meaningful ways to recognize the work of First Nations surveyors in building our current communities?
+I'm glad the Minister didn't go on an obtuse tangent, but he committed to the idea of the point.
+Would the Minister agree or commit to work with the Department of Municipal and Community Affairs, municipalities, and other departments as required to find meaningful ways to recognize the work of First Nations surveyors in building our current communities?
 Mahsi.

 Thank you, Mr. Chair.
 Maybe I can be corrected in the presentation of the positions.
 Perhaps we could maybe see a breakdown, a distinction, between Deh Cho and Nahendeh.
 Thank you.